-As you can imagine, Windows allows you to run a VPN service in more ways than one.
-More precisely, there are three methods of installing a VPN on Windows.
-The easiest one is to go for a native application (if your VPN offers one).
+Windows lets you run a VPN in more ways than one.
+More precisely, there are three different methods to install a VPN on Windows.
+The easiest one is to go for a native application (if your chosen VPN service offers one).
 Then, you can rely on third-party software (OpenVPN Connect), or you can configure a VPN on Windows manually.

 Before we jump to our easy-to-follow guides, we have a useful piece of advice.
-Based on extensive testing of dozens of VPN services, we’ve decided to go with ExpressVPN.
-This is truly the best VPN in 2020, and we’re sure it’ll more than meet your needs.
-This VPN service unblocks websites, allows you to download P2P files, safeguards your online privacy in the best way possible, and plenty more.
-If you need more options, don’t worry as we’ve published our guide to the best VPNs for Windows as well.
+Based on extensive testing of dozens of VPN services, we’ve decided to recommend ExpressVPN (and use it throughout this article).
+This is truly the best VPN in 2021, and we’re sure it’ll meet all your needs.
+In case you need more options, keep in mind that we’ve published our guide to the best VPNs for Windows as well.

 - Method #3: Set Up & Configure a VPN on Windows Manually

-By far, the easiest method of getting started with VPNs on Windows is by using native software.
+The easiest method of getting started with VPNs on Windows is by using native software.
 For this purpose, you need a VPN with an application made for this operating system.

 - ExpressVPN’s website should automatically recognize your operating system.
 So, you can go ahead and click on “Download for Windows” at the top of the page.
-In case your OS isn’t recognized for some reason, you can click on “Windows” in the “Set Up Your Devices” card.
+In case your OS isn’t recognized for some reason, you can click on “Windows” using the “Set Up Your Devices” card.

 - This is a very lightweight file, so it shouldn’t take too long to download.
 Once done, double-click on the file to initialize the installation process.
 As you’ll see, ExpressVPN will do everything on its own, without any input needed.
 In under a minute, you should be greeted by the VPN’s log-in screen.

 - That’s it!
 You’re now free to select any server that ExpressVPN offers.
-Also, you can return to this application at any moment, to disconnect or jump to another server.
+Also, you can return to this application at any moment to disconnect or jump to another server.

 In case your chosen VPN doesn’t offer a native Windows application, there’s a different way to run it.
-More precisely, we’ll explain how to use a third-party application to set up a VPN on Windows.
+More precisely, we’ll explain how to use a third-party application to install a VPN on Windows.